timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/docs.iobeam.com/images/AWS_Ubuntu_DIYMonitoring.png" alt="Ubuntu AMI used for Monitoring setup"/>

 - An SSH connection to your Amazon EC2 instance.
-Learn how to setup one [here][ssl-setup-instructions].
+Learn how to set up one [here][ssl-setup-instructions].
 Remember to set the correct permissions on your key file, you can learn more [here][ssl-setup-key-instructions]
 - Docker installed on Ubuntu.
 [Follow the instructions][docker-ubuntu] to install.